danielbodnar/awesome-stars/BY-LANG.md

 - [dogtagpki/pki](https://github.com/dogtagpki/pki) - The Dogtag Certificate System is an enterprise-class Certificate Authority (CA) which supports all aspects of certificate lifecycle management, including key archival, OCSP and smartcard management.
 - [jeremylong/DependencyCheck](https://github.com/jeremylong/DependencyCheck) - OWASP dependency-check is a software composition analysis utility that detects publicly disclosed vulnerabilities in application dependencies.
 - [wagiro/BurpBounty](https://github.com/wagiro/BurpBounty) - Burp Bounty (Scan Check Builder in BApp Store) is a extension of Burp Suite that allows you, in a quick and simple way, to improve the active and passive scanner by means of personalized rules through
+- [elastic/logstash](https://github.com/elastic/logstash) - Logstash - transport and process your logs, events, or other data
 - [google/tsunami-security-scanner](https://github.com/google/tsunami-security-scanner) - Tsunami is a general purpose network security scanner with an extensible plugin system for detecting high severity vulnerabilities with high confidence.
 - [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework
 - [opendiffy/diffy](https://github.com/opendiffy/diffy) -